ChristinaT31/dotfiles/homefiles/README.md

 ![Image](https://github.com/user-attachments/assets/412aff83-7b6b-4732-ad57-b70dcb82e59d)

 Here is a photo of my script:
- + I did ask ChatGPT to help me write a script that does the following and it also provided me with this Github:
+ + I did ask ChatGPT to help me write a script that does the following and it also provided me with this Github for the date and other commands:
  + https://github.com/OscarSavolainen/AutomatedFilesBackup?utm_source=chatgpt.com
 ![Image](https://github.com/user-attachments/assets/242bb319-c1bc-4090-8b1d-e1350f74a443)